cedricwaltercastroson/ViceCity-Injector/README.md

 # ViceCity-Injector

-GTA Vice City DE Trainer
+GTA Vice City DE Trainer intended for v1.0.17.39540

 Based on 247CTF's youtube video about "Hacking a game with DLL injection [Game Hacking 101]" and implemented a keystroke method especially with an already built in cheat keycombo to the game.